Code of Conduct + Ethics

 CODES OF BUSINESS CONDUCT AND ETHICS

-The Company is committed to complying with all laws that apply to the Company, its personnel, and their activities.
 The Company and each of its directors, officers, employees, and representatives must adhere to the highest standards of ethical conduct and avoid even the appearance of improper conduct.
 This fundamental principle governs all of the Company’s activities.
 Ethical conduct and business success are inseparable, and no important business objective can be achieved without following this fundamental principle.
 This Code is intended to help implement this fundamental principle and enable better decision making.
 This Code applies to Company and its directors, officers, and employees.
 Further, this Code should be provided to the Company’s agents, representatives, consultants, and temporary workers, and they should be asked to follow the principles and standards set forth in this Code.
-This Code is but one Company policy.
-The Company has many other policies and expects compliance with all Company policies.
-The Company will not tolerate unethical behavior and will not tolerate failure to report instances of possible or actual policy violations.
-Violations of this Code are serious matters and will result in disciplinary action up to and including termination.
+This Code is one of the policies adopted by the Company.
+The Company is committed to high standards of integrity by conducting its affairs honestly and ethically and will not tolerate unethical behavior and will not tolerate failure to report instances of policy violations.
+Violations of this Code are serious matters and may result in disciplinary action up to and including termination.

 EQUAL EMPLOYMENT OPPORTUNITY AND ANTI-HARASSMENT

 The Company promotes a cooperative and productive work environment by supporting the cultural and ethnic diversity of its workforce and is committed to providing equal employment opportunity to all qualified employees and applicants.
 The Company does not unlawfully discriminate on the basis of race, color, sex, sexual orientation, gender identity or expression, religion, national original, marital status, age, disability, veteran’s status or genetic information in any personnel practice including recruitment, hiring, training, promotion, and discipline.